Power, peace, order and challenge

 Our teaching methods include lectures and seminars, presentations by guest speakers and facilitators, and interactive and experiential learning activities.
 We will also give you reading and assignments to complete outside of classroom sessions.

-You will be asked to submit two assignments totalling 3,000-4,000 words for each unit to demonstrate your learning.
+You will demonstrate your learning using a range of assignments submitted during and at the end of each unit.
 There are more details about how this course is assessed in the course guide we will send you once you have enrolled.

 Qualifications

-This course is equivalent to half of the second year of a full-time undergraduate degree.
-You will earn 60 CATS credits on successful completion.
-CATS credits are recognised by higher education institutions and employers.
+This course is equivalent to half of the first year of a full-time undergraduate degree.
+It offers 60 CATS credits, which are recognised by higher education institutions and employers.

 The award of academic credit is a means of quantifying and recognising learning and within the UK, one credit notionally represents 10 hours of learning.
 This course attracts 60 credits, so students should expect to need to study for approximately 600 hours in total to complete all units successfully.
 However, it is recognised that students study at different paces and use a variety of approaches, so this is a recommendation, rather than a hard-and-fast calculation.